briankoser/tto-metalsmith/src/episodes/001-lamest-superheroes.md

 collection: episodes
 layout: episode.swig
 tags:

-firstlistauthor: Brian
-firstlist: []
-secondlistauthor: Melissa
-secondlist: []
 ---

-These are lame
+This week Brian and Melissa each invent ten lame superheroes with lame superpowers.
+These characters would be right at home on The Tick or Mystery Men.